 Don’t get frustrated.
 Smart horses recognize your frustration as a win in their column, and horses who don’t understand what you wanted are trying.

 Don’t over drill.
 If your horse worked really hard to finally give the right response, walk him out and tell him what a good boy he is!
 End the lesson on that very high note!

+AS UPDATED: Don’t get frustrated.
+Smart horses recognize your frustration as a win in their column, and horses who don’t understand what you wanted are trying.

+Overdoing drills is counter-productive.
+If your horse worked really hard to finally give the right response, walk him out and tell him what a good boy he is!
+End the lesson on that very high note!